-Among the criticisms leveled at the new Senate immigration bill is the secretive manner in which it was written.
-And given the details, it's hardly any wonder that the eight senators overseeing the proceedings - the "Gang of Eight" - refused to hold hearings or debate until after the bill's release.
-Tucked away in the measure are two sections that would route a combined $150 million or more to "public or private, non-profit organizations" that are "community, faith-based or other immigrant-serving."
+Among the criticisms of the new Senate immigration bill is the secretive manner in which it was written.
+And given the details, it's hardly any wonder that the eight senators overseeing the proceedings - the "Gang of Eight" - refused to hold hearings or debates until after the bill's release.
+Case in point: Tucked away in the measure are two sections that would route a combined $150 million or more to "public or private, non-profit organizations" that are "community, faith-based or other immigrant-serving."
 Recipient groups could use funds to aid potentially tens of millions of illegal immigrants and family members to obtain lawful permanent resident status and eventual citizenship.

 If there were any doubts that the oft-used term "comprehensive immigration reform" is a stalking-horse for amnesty, a new Senate proposal unveiled yesterday should dispel them.
 The measure, touted as a way to fix our "broken" immigration system, will do the opposite.
 Not only will it demean U.S. citizenship and rule of law, it also likely will produce adverse economic effects.
 The main feature of the 844-page bill is that it would allow millions of illegal immigrants to apply for legal residency and eventual citizenship.
 Significantly, the bill bears a strong union influence.
 And labor officials aren't bashful about it.
 Ana Avendano, AFL-CIO director of immigration, declared last week: "Politicians know that if they stand in the way of citizenship we will steamroller them."

 The New York Times has a front-page story today on a political giver named James Robert Williams, who has no visible means of support, but is very generous to both parties and to politicians of different stripes.
 From the article: